Jill Biden sees teachable moment in the depths of a pandemic - WTMJ

 She recently traveled to Virginia Commonwealth University in Richmond to tour its Massey Cancer Center, where researchers study the socioeconomic and cultural factors that contribute to disparities in cancer outcomes.

-The first lady was delivering remarks Monday at the State Department’s virtual International Women of Courage Awards ceremony before hopping on a plane to spend Tuesday and Wednesday visiting U.S. military installations in Washington state and California.
+The first lady delivered remarks Monday at the State Department’s virtual International Women of Courage Awards ceremony before she was to hop on a plane to spend Tuesday and Wednesday visiting U.S. military installations in Washington state and California.

 Biden also met virtually with the leaders of teachers’ unions, the spouses of defense officials and governors, military kids and their teachers, and government cancer researchers, among others.
 She sent prerecorded remarks to several conferences, and taped a public service commercial with Champ and Major, the family German shepherds, urging people to wear face masks.